 Vast powers, options with govt to address sector's issues even in light of SC order: COAI

-Industry body COAI on Saturday cautioned that any situation of duopoly in the telecom market will not be in the best interest of the nation or customers, and asserted that the government has "vast powers and options" to address the sector's issues even in the light of the Supreme Court order.
-A day after the Supreme Court rapped the telecom department and companies over non-compliance of its order on payment of statutory dues, COAI Director General Rajan Mathews told PTI that it is up to individual members (companies) to see how they would interpret and comply with the order.
+Industry body COAI on Saturday asserted that the government has "vast powers and options" to address the sector's issues, even in the light of the Supreme Court order on payment of statutory dues.
+A day after the Supreme Court rapped the telecom department and companies over non-compliance of its order on payment of statutory dues, COAI Director General Rajan Mathews told PTI that it is up to individual members (companies) to see how they would interpret and comply with the SC order.

-"We continue to believe that government has vast powers and options to address the issues of the sector even in the light of the SC Order," Mathews said.
-Stating that he believed it is too early to speculate about Vodafone Idea Ltd (VIL) and a 'duopoly', Mathews said, "We will need to wait and see how Vodafone Idea will respond".
+"We continue to believe that government has vast powers and options to address the issues of the sector even in the light of the SC order," Mathews said.
+Meanwhile, after UP (West) and Rajasthan, the DoT's field offices in circles of Gujarat, UP (East), West Bengal and others zones have directed telecom companies to pay up outstanding dues "immediately" failing which action would be initiated based on provisions of license agreement "without any further notice".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)